Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Preserving policy neighborhoods improves continual transfer

 \paragraph{Source-best is not always transfer-best.} We demonstrate the failure of single-model preservation and show that source-optimality does not uniquely determine transfer-optimality.
 For each $s \rightarrow t$ pair, we compare the target performance of the source-best elite against the policy with the highest target performance within the entire \emph{good-enough} set:

 Fig.~\ref{fig:local_transfer_panel_a} shows that the source-best elite is often not the transfer-best elite even among source-competent alternatives: in $35.5\%$ of all $s \rightarrow t$ pairs, the best policy in the \emph{good-enough} set outperforms the preserved source-best elite on the target (transfer gap $> 0$).
 Thus, even before imposing locality, a method that preserves only $\pi^{*}_{src}$ already discards better downstream options that were available in the source archive.
+This directly tests the intuition behind the illumination phase: if local perturbations only produced redundant copies or unstable failures, then the source-competent set would collapse near the source-best elite and provide little downstream transfer variation.

 \paragraph{The good-enough set occupies a broad latent basin.} If the \emph{good-enough} set were concentrated at essentially one point, then preserving a single representative policy could indeed be sufficient.
 Fig.~\ref{fig:local_transfer_panel_b} tests this by measuring how broadly the \emph{good-enough} set spreads around the source-best elite relative to the full candidate set: